Everything you need to know about the upcoming BC Winter and BC Summer Games... Learn more

 BC Games Society statement on tragic events in Tumbler Ridge

-We were shocked and saddened to learn of the tragic events in Temple Ridge, B.C. earlier this week.
-Our hearts go out to the friends and families of the victims and the close-knit community of Temple Ridge at this extremely difficult time.
+We were shocked and saddened to learn of the tragic events in Tumbler Ridge, B.C. earlier this week.
+Our hearts go out to the friends and families of the victims and the close-knit community of Tumbler Ridge at this extremely difficult time.

 We join the province and nation in standing behind you and observing a moment of silence at 12 p.m.
 PT today.